bemusic/bmson-spec/doc/index.rst

 - The implementor *need not* slice title string by delimiters (such as ``()``, ``--``)

-subtitle :: DOMString
-  This is the subtitle of song that will be displayed.

-  Default value is an empty string.

-- It is usually shown as a smaller text than ``title``.
-- Multiple line subtitle may be possible by including a newline character ``\n``

 artist :: DOMString
   This is the primary artist that will be displayed.